learn-co-curriculum/welcome-to-learn-verified/README.md

 ### Section Lead 1:1's

-If you are really getting stuck and using Ask A Question isn't helping and attending study groups isn't getting you the support you need, you can also reach out to your section lead.
+If you are really getting stuck and using Ask A Question isn't helping and attending study groups isn't getting you the support you need, you can also reach out to your section lead to [schedule a 1:1](http://bit.ly/section-lead-support).

-It's going to be harder, and more rewarding than any other learning experience you've ever had, we promise.
-Let's learn together.

 ## Career Services